 In the later part of May, the RTC hosted participants from Ghana, Cote d’Ivoire, Nigeria and Togo, as well as instructors from the Drug Enforcement Administration (DEA), for an Asset Forfeiture and Money Laundering training.
 It was great to welcome back an alumnus from Cote D’Ivoire who had previously attended an RTC training.
 He was happy to … read more

-Two upcoming week-long courses, to be delivered at the RTC in December, will enhance the skills and management processes of law enforcement officers and leaders.
+Three upcoming courses, to be delivered at the RTC in July and August, will enhance the Investigative skills and processes of law enforcement officers and leaders.